Increasing Your FICO Score for Home Buying

 - Credit Inquiries — Do you have too many open accounts?

-Lenders want to ensure that giving you a loan isn't a risk for them.
-Your credit score gives lenders an insight into what type of borrower you are based solely on your credit history.
-Because of the shift in the economy, most home buyers should have scores in the range of 740 or higher to get a satisfactory interest rate.
-You'll still qualify for a mortgage loan with a lower score, but the interest paid over time could be more than double the amount of an individual having a near perfect credit score.
+Lenders want to ensure that allowing you a loan isn't a risk for them.
+Your FICO score gives lenders an insight into what type of borrower you'll be solely because of your credit history.
+Because of the shift in the economy, most home buyers should have scores in the range of 740 or higher to get a decent interest rate.
+You'll still get approved for a mortgage loan with a lower score, but the interest accumulated over the life of the loan could be more than double the amount of someone with a higher credit score.

-We're used to working with all tiers of credit scores.
-Contact us and we can help you get on the right track to the home of your dreams.
+Improving your credit is the first step in buying a home.
+Call us at 803-524-2530 and we can help you get on the right track to the home of your dreams.

-How do you boost your credit score?
-Improving your FICO score takes time.
-It can be hard to make a large-scale change in your credit score with small changes, but your score can improve in a few years by monitoring your credit report and by using credit extended to you to raise your score, instead of ruin it.
+You want a stronger score, but how do you get it?
+Building your FICO score takes time.
+It can be rare to make a significant stride change in your number with small changes, but your score can improve in a year by keeping tabs your credit report and by using your credit wisely.
 The best way to do this is to know your FICO score.
-You'll improve your credit score by using these tips:
+Here are some ways you can improve your credit score:

 - Ensure that your credit history is correct.
-If you discover incorrect items on your credit report, write to the bureau requesting that the item be removed.
-If you have a common name or the same name as a family member, you'll want to pay extra attention to make sure the activity reported is correct.
+If you discover mistakes on your credit report, contact the bureau requesting that the item be removed.
+If you have a common name or the same name as a family member, you'll want to give extra care to make sure the activity reported is correct.

 - Spread your debt around.
-At first, this doesn't seem like a good idea.
-But, you steer clear of having one card that is maxed out and have your remaining cards at a zero balance.
-It's better to have each of your cards at about 25% of their credit limit than to have the most of your debt transferred to a single card.
+At first, this doesn't sound like a good idea.
+But, you want to avoid of having one card that is at the maximum and have the rest of your cards at a zero balance.
+It's better to have each of your cards at about less than 40% of their credit limit than to have all of your debt taking up the balance a single card.

-- Apply for gas cards or store credit.
-For those who have no credit or below average credit, retail credit cards and gas credit cards are ways to repair credit, increase your spending limits and stay on top of your payments, which will raise your credit.
-You must always beware of carrying a high balance for too long because these types of cards normally have a higher interest rate.
+- Retail cards and gas station cards.
+For those who have no credit or less-than-stellar credit, store credit cards and gas credit cards are ways to start your credit history, increase your spending limits and stay on top of your payments, which will raise your FICO score.
+You should always beware of holding a high balance for more than a couple of billing cycles because these types of cards traditionally have a surprisingly high interest rate.

-- Use your credit.
+- Keep your cards in rotation.
 Whether you have older cards, or are just getting started with credit, use your cards so that your accounts maintain an active status.
-But, pay them off in no more than two or three payments.
+But, pay them off in one or two payments.

-- Pay on time.
-Late payments hurt your FICO score.
+- Keep up with payments.
+Delinquent payments drastically drop your credit score.
 It's one of the reasons people who have recently been unemployed see the biggest dip in their credit score.
-Yes, it takes longer to restore your credit with payment history, but it's the most reliable way to prove that you're responsible enough to make payments to a bank.
+Yes, it takes longer to rebuild your credit this way, but it's the surest way to show that you're responsible enough to make payments to a bank.

-Now that you're more informed about credit reporting, you'll be able to successfully take the first steps to homeownership, and that is improving your FICO score.
-Know that when you're ready to apply for a loan to purchase a home, you'll want to keep your applications within a two-week window to avoid a negative mark on your credit score.
-With the help of Petrovich Realty, the loan application process can be a stress-free experience so you, too, can achieve home ownership.
+Now that you know more about credit reporting, you'll be able to successfully take the first step in owning a home, and that is improving your FICO score.
+Know that when you're ready to apply for a loan to purchase a home, you'll want to keep your applications within a two-week window to avoid adverse effects on your credit score.
+With the help of Petrovich Realty, shopping for a mortgage can be a stress-free experience so you, too, can achieve home ownership.